 Wetlands, important to furbearers, have been identified between the Parks Highway and Gold Creek, near Deadman Mountain, near Deadman and Big Lakes and the Upper Deadman Creek.
 In addition, the Fog Lake - Stephan Lakes wetlands complex is a valuable furbearer habitat.
 A red fox denning complex has also been identified south of Deadman Mountain.
 Any access road crossing through these areas has the potential for negative impacts on furbearers.
-Impacts on furbearers would be least by selecting access from Gold Creek to Devil Canyon on the south side of the Susitna River and on the north side of the river between the damsites.
-Evaluation aspects for furbearer effects were:
+Impacts on furbearers would be least by selecting access from Gold Creek to Devil Canyon on the south side of the Susitna River and on the north side of the River between the dam sites.